 No external storage, no internal organization (save a tiny utility pouch), nothing special.
 Just a small, light bag that cannot carry much weight or volume.
 For me, it is perfect: this bag is highly non-descript and small.
-It does not draw much attention or scream tactical, and carries only what I need and nothing else.
+It does not draw much attention or scream tactical edc gear, and carries only what I need and nothing else.

 I have loaded this bag with more than I should in testing and it has held up fine, despite its flimsy appearance.
 GGG does not make crap, and this bag is no different.

 I only have about 12 lbs of goodies inside, and if I had to ditch my vehicle and walk it will do the job fine, no fancy pads, suspension or frame needed.
 Again, this is nothing more than a low-profile way for me to keep wanted gear close at hand and in a convenient bundle should I need to access it.

 In my handy pack I carry a larger, full-featured medical kit sufficient to deal with multiple injuries or more substantial trauma.

 Within it I have gauze pads, gauze rolls, even more tourniquets, antiseptic prep pads, medical tape, ace wraps, chest seals, decompression needle, NPA, gloves and more.
 All of this stuff takes up a bit of room and fits in a proper, multi-tiered pouch, not a pocket kit, so it stays in the bag.

 You’ll note the pouch here is bright red with the international symbol for first-aid on it.
 I don’t want there to be any doubts as to what this is for.